Why Total Abstinence in Recovery Is Key to Long-Term Sobriety

 Putting it all together, why subject yourself to the potential risks – just to satisfy your urge for a single drink?
 Sure, you’re going to have cravings and urges.
 Everyone in recovery does.
 Not everyone in recovery gives into those overwhelming desires, however.
 You shouldn’t either.

 Call your 12-step sponsor to help you get through this rough patch.
-That’s what your sponsor is there and has committed to doing – help you in your goal for sobriety.
+That’s what your sponsor is there for and has committed to doing – help you in your goal of sobriety.
+They know sobriety requires total abstinence and will help you.
 Take advantage of the support and encouragement of your fellow 12-step group members as well.
-Go to meetings three times a day, if that’s what it takes to prevent you from taking that first drink.
+Go to meetings three times a day, if that’s what it takes to maintain your abstinence in recovery.

 They’ve all been in the same boat before.
 They know what it feels like, how you think you’re going crazy and all you want to do is pick up a drink and blot out reality – for just a while.
 They also know that the crash back to reality isn’t worth it.
 And they can help you through this time by just being there, by listening to you, and perhaps offering tips on overcoming these urges that worked for them.
 Take it all in and adapt the suggestions to fit your situation.